DoodleScheduling/k8s-pause/README.md

 ## Bypass namespace
 The controller will intercept all pod write communication.
 The namespace which hosts k8s-pause needs to be bypassed otherwise you won't be able to create pods anymore!
-By default you can annotate the namespace using:
+By default you can label the namespace using:
 ```
-kubectl annotate ns/my-namespace control-plane=controller-manager
+kubectl label ns/my-namespace control-plane=controller-manager
 ```

 Both kustomize and helm deployments will have this exception by default.
 You can configure a different rule in each way of deployment.